-Compounds in Processed Foods that Can Cause Cancer
+Compounds in Processed Food that Can Cause Cancer

-TRANS FATTY ACIDS: Imitation fats in shortenings, margarines and most commercial baked goods and snack foods.
-Strongly associated with cancer of the lungs and reproductive organs.
+TRANS FATTY ACIDS: Imitation fats in shortenings, margarines and most commercial baked goods and snack foods are strongly associated with cancer of the lungs and reproductive organs.

-RANCID FATS: Industrial processing creates rancidity (free radicals) in commercial vegetable oils.
+RANCID FATS: Industrial processing creates cancer-causing free radicals in industrial vegetable oils.

 OMEGA-6 FATTY ACIDS: Although needed in small amounts, an excess can contribute to cancer.
-Dangerously high levels of omega-6 fatty acids are due to the overuse of vegetable oils in modern diets.
+Dangerously high levels of omega-6 fatty acids occur with overuse of vegetable oils in modern diets.

-MSG: Associated with brain cancer.
-Found in almost all processed foods, even when "MSG" does not appear on the label.
+MSG is associated with brain cancer.
+It is found in almost all processed foods, even when "MSG" does not appear on the label.
 Flavorings, spice mixes and hydrolyzed protein contain MSG.

-ASPARTAME: Imitation sweetener in diet foods and beverages.
-Associated with brain cancer.
+ASPARTAME: This imitation sweetener in diet foods and beverages is associated with brain cancer.

-PESTICIDES: Associated with many types of cancer.
-Found in most commercial vegetable oils, fruit juices, vegetables and fruits.
+PESTICIDES are associated with many types of cancer.
+They occur in most commercial vegetable oils, fruit juices, vegetables and fruits.

-HORMONES: Found in animals raised in confinement on soy and grains.
-Plant-based hormones are plentiful in soy foods.
+SYNTHETIC HORMONES occur in animals raised in confinement on soy and grains.
+Toxic plant-based hormones are plentiful in soy foods.

-ARTIFICIAL FLAVORINGS AND COLORS: Associated with various types of cancers, especially when consumed in large amounts in a diet of junk food.
+ARTIFICIAL FLAVORINGS AND COLORS are associated with various types of cancers, especially when consumed in large amounts in a diet of junk food.